You can return any time by using the sub-menu at the top of your screen.

 PRO TIP: A seat wall not only helps you create different rooms, it also adds function to your outdoor space with extra seating aside from your patio furniture.
 The bonus is you don’t need to worry about storing it all winter!

 - Similar to a wall, adding elevations in your space from existing patio to new is also a great solution and way to transition the space.
-If your current patio is right off of your back door, considering adding steps off of that down to a fire pit or barbeque area.
+If your current patio is right off of your back door, considering adding steps from that down to a fire pit or barbeque area.
 Different elevations make it less obvious that different products were used.

 - Add a border to the entire space (yes, including the existing patio).
 One consistent border throughout the entire old and new space will make the entire design tie in together and look intentional.